richrdkng/github-template/.github/CONTRIBUTING.md

  - Wait for [**Travis CI**][url-ci] to run all tests **without errors** and give you a [![CI][badge-ci]][url-ci] badge **on your own branch**. ***If Travis CI errors out, fix the issues, then commit and push again until all tests run without errors.***

- - For ambitious tasks, open a Pull Request as soon as possible with the [WIP] prefix in the title, in order to get feedback and help from the community.
+ - For ambitious changes, open a Pull Request as soon as possible with the `[WIP]` prefix in the title, in order to get feedback and help from the community.

- - Allow semantic-release maintainers to make changes to your Pull Request branch.
+ - Allow the project's maintainers to make changes to your Pull Request branch.
 This way, we can rebase it and make some minor changes if necessary.
 All changes we make will be done in new commit and we'll ask for your approval before merging them.

  - IMPORTANT: By submitting a patch, you agree to allow the project owners to license your work under the terms of the MIT License (if it includes code changes) and under the terms of the Creative Commons Attribution 3.0 Unported License (if it includes documentation changes).